ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/4-code-2.md

 in the matrix needs to be transformed with the unary scalar operation, the order in which the element are modified does not matter, so there is no need to apply the scalar operations taking into account rows and columns.
-Giving the compiler one simple big loop will give it the most optimization opportunities.
+Giving the compiler one simple big loop gives it the most optimization opportunities.

 First, create a `applyEltWiseUnaryOp` helper routine in the public section of `Matrix` in `include/Matrix/Matrix.h` which is templated on the desired scalar